seonokkim/HEAL/README.md

 # HEAL: Harmonizing Efficient Alignment with RLAIF and RLHF for Health AI

-HEAL is a framework designed to explore and implement reinforcement learning techniques—Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning from AI Feedback (RLAIF)—for aligning Large Language Models (LLMs) in healthcare applications.
+HEAL is a a project-in-progress designed to explore and implement reinforcement learning techniques—Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning from AI Feedback (RLAIF)—for aligning Large Language Models (LLMs) in healthcare applications.

 This repository includes tools for:
 - Data preprocessing for healthcare datasets like MIMIC-IV and PubMedQA.